Praobdellidae

 Praobdellidae is a family of hematophagous leeches which live on the mucous membranes of mammals and sometimes invertebrates.
 These are internal parasites that enter the body through natural orifices (usually nasal cavities and pharynx, more rarely the lower respiratory tract, anus, urethra, and vagina), and cause hirudiniases.

 These species are characterized by a reduced number of teeth, and a posterior sucker larger than the previous one.
 The latter may be involved in fixation on moist surfaces such as mucous membranes.

 A 2017 paper discovered they did not exclusively infest mammals; individuals were recorded feeding on a Japanese freshwater crab, Geothelphusa dehaani.

 Genera

-The Interim Register of Marine and Non-marine Genera and WoRMS include:
+The Interim Register of Marine and Non-marine Genera include: